View this document as: a single page | multiple pages.

 core attributes

-The set of identity attributes that the CSP has determined and documented to be required for identity proofing.
+The set of identity attributes that the CSP has determined and documented to be required for identity proofing and to provide services.

 credential